 This is important as chances are you are going to want to meet people.
 If you are on your own in a room in a Casa Particular, you will have no chance of meeting other travelers.
 I tried so hard to meet people outside of Havana but it felt like everyone was traveling in groups, plus no phone and no internet makes it virtually impossible to make plans with anyone you meet.

-So, you have three solutions to this:
+So, you have three solutions to this Cuba solo travel dilemma

 - Budget more money for accommodation.
 I would budget at least $25 per night to stay everywhere outside of Havana.
 Ideally $30 to be on the safe side.

 - Pre-book all of your accommodation on Airbnb before you arrive in Cuba.
 I wish I’d have done this!
 You can find accommodation for under $15 a night on Airbnb in most places in Cuba.
 Just check on the map that it isn’t too far outside of the center or you will end up forking out for taxis.
-Yes, this means you will be more restricted and less free to change your plans, but at least you will save money and be able to do your best to book accommodation that gives you a chance of meeting other travelers.
+Yes, this means you will be more restricted and less free to change your plans, but at least you will save money and be able to do your best to book accommodation that gives you a chance to meet other travelers.

 - Hang out in Havana in a hostel until you find another person to travel with.
 This way you can split the accommodation bills!
 If you are not restricted for time, this is your best option.